On the Infinite Width and Depth Limits of Predictive Coding Networks

 \subsection{Experimental details}

-Code to reproduce all the results will be publicly released upon publication of this work.
+Code to reproduce all the results is available at \url{https://github.com/thebuckleylab/jpc/tree/main/experiments/limits_paper} as part of a JAX library for training PCNs \cite{innocenti2024jpc}.
 We always used no biases.
 For experiments with the SP, all networks used Kaiming Uniform $W^{(\ell)}_{ij} \sim \mathcal{U}(-1/\sqrt{d_{\text{in}}}, 1/\sqrt{d_{\text{in}}})$ as standard initialisation, with $d_{\text{in}}$ as the input dimension.
 Wherever we do not report error bars, results were consistent across different random seeds.
-Most of the experiments were run on a CPU and took no more than a few hours, depending on the specific experiment.

-\paragraph{Toy task.} We trained linear networks with BP and PC to predict binary labels $y \in \{-1, 1 \}$ with 40-dimensional inputs $\mathbf{x} \in \mathbb{R}^{40}$ drawn from $\mathcal{N}(0, 1)$.
-Unless otherwise stated, all experiments on this task used full-batch GD with $P=20$ samples, learning rate constant $\eta_0 = 0.025$ (Eq. \ref{eq:eta-param}), and feature learning parameter $\gamma_0=1$ (Eq. \ref{eq:gamma}).
+\paragraph{Toy tasks.} We trained linear networks with BP and PC to predict binary labels $y \in \{-1, 1 \}$ with 40-dimensional inputs $\mathbf{x} \in \mathbb{R}^{40}$ drawn from $\mathcal{N}(0, 1)$.
+Unless otherwise stated, all experiments on this task used full-batch GD with $P=20$ samples, learning rate constant $\eta_0 = 0.025$ (Eq.~\ref{eq:eta-param}), and feature learning parameter $\gamma_0=1$ (Eq.~\ref{eq:gamma}).